L.A. Guns (album)

 L.A.
 Guns is the debut studio album by American glam metal band L.A.
 Guns.
 Recorded at The Village Recorder in West Los Angeles, it was produced by Jim Faraci and released on January 4, 1988, by Vertigo Records.
 The album is the only L.A.
 Guns release to feature drummer Nickey "Beat" Alexander, who was replaced by Steve Riley before it was released.
 "One More Reason", "Sex Action" and "Electric Gypsy" were released as the three singles from the album.

 Material for the debut L.A.
 Guns release was drawn from the band's formative years.
 Songwriting credits were listed for all five band members, as well as former lead vocalist Paul Black.
 The album also includes cover versions of two songs by members' former projects.
 Early demo recordings of several songs were included on Hollywood Raw: The Original Sessions, while the reunited classic lineup of the band re-recorded a number of tracks for Greatest Hits and Black Beauties.

 L.A.
 Guns was a minor domestic commercial success.
 The album spent 33 weeks on the Billboard 200 albums chart, peaking at number 50 in April 1988.
 It was also certified gold by the Recording Industry Association of America in 1993, certifying sales in excess of 500,000 units.
 Media response to L.A.
 Guns was generally positive.
 Critics highlighted the album as a standout of the 1980s "hair metal" scene, praising the balance of commercial compositions and heavier tracks.

+In 2017, Metal Hammer included the album in their list of "the 10 hair metal albums you need in your record collection".